Elyes Gabel

-Elyes Cherif Gabel (/ˈɛliəs ɡəˈbɛl/; born 8 May 1983) is an English actor.
-He gained recognition for his portrayal of Dr Gurpreet "Guppy" Sandhu in the BBC medical drama Casualty (2004–2007), computer genius Walter O'Brien in the CBS series Scorpion (2014–2018), Dothraki Rakharo in Seasons 1 and 2 of the HBO series Game of Thrones (2011–2012), and PE teacher Rob Cleaver in the BBC One school-based drama series Waterloo Road (2009).
-Gabel was last seen as Sean Tilson in Apple TV+ suspense-thriller, Suspicion (2022).
+Elyes Cherif Gabel (/ˈɛliəs ɡəˈbɛl/; born 8 May 1983) is a British actor.
+Gabel's global breakout role was portraying computer genius Walter O'Brien in the CBS series Scorpion (2014–2018).
+Earlier he gained recognition as series regular Dr. Gurpreet "Guppy" Sandhu in the BBC medical drama Casualty (2004–2007), as Dothraki Rakharo in seasons 1 and 2 of the HBO series Game of Thrones (2011–2012), as PE teacher Rob Cleaver in series 4 of BBC One's school-based drama series Waterloo Road (2010) and as DC Jose Rodriguez in the ITV drama Identity (2010).

+In 2011, he appeared as Prince Djem in a guest-star-role in the 3-times Emmy awarded TV show The Borgias, and appeared later in 2011 as Shahrouz in the dark comedy Psychoville.
+He moved to the US and was starting to be cast in US TV shows, as series-regular Detective Adam Lucas in season 3 of Body of Proof (2013).
+In February 2022, Gabel starred as Sean Tilson in Apple TV's 8-part-thriller Suspicion.
+In 2024, he appeared as Hassan in the CBS series FBI episode "Creating a Monster".

-His other notable appearances are as DC Jose Rodriguez in the ITV drama Identity (2010), Detective Adam Lucas in season 3 of Body of Proof (2013), as virologist Andrew Fassbach in post-apocalyptic thriller film World War Z (2013), as Julian in crime drama film A Most Violent Year (2014), and as Adem Qasim in spy thriller film Spooks: The Greater Good (2015).
+His most notable film appearances are as virologist Andrew Fassbach in the post-apocalyptic thriller World War Z (2013), as Julian in J.C.
+Chandor's Golden Globe and Independent Spirit Award nominated crime drama A Most Violent Year (2014), and as Adem Qasim in the spy thriller Spooks: The Greater Good (2015).
+He voiced Thom Kallor / Star Boy in Justice League vs. the Fatal Five (2019).

 Early life

-Gabel was born in Westminster, London and lived in Canada, before returning to the UK to live in Bristol and Manchester.
-He is of Algerian, French, Spanish, Dutch, Anglo-Indian, Irish and Portuguese descent.
-He attended St Damian's Roman Catholic Science College in Ashton-Under-Lyne.
-He later trained at Strodes College, the Oldham Theatre Workshop and the Northern Kids Theatre Company.
-He has also trained at Webber Douglas Academy of Dramatic Art, London.
+Gabel was born in Westminster and lived in Canada before returning to the UK to live in Bristol and Manchester.
+He is of French-Algerian, Anglo-Indian, Spanish, Dutch, Irish and Portuguese descent.
+He attended St Damian's Roman Catholic Science College in Ashton-Under-Lyne and later trained at Strodes College, the Oldham Theatre Workshop, the Northern Kids Theatre Company and at Webber Douglas Academy of Dramatic Art, London.
 At the age of 18, he left school to shoot for a TV show in Toronto.